 Do not disturb the wound.
-Avoid touching the wound on the day of surgery.
+Avoid touching the wound on the day of dental implant surgery.
 There may be a metal healing abutment protruding through the gingival (gum) tissue.

 Some bleeding or redness in the saliva is normal for 24-hours.
 Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding would for 20 minutes.
 If bleeding continues please call for further instructions.